| Abby and Neil Fox, 2015 |

 Over

 and help with their new house.
-One teenager, Javier Ayala became a
+One teenager, Javier Ayala, became a

-Typically when the Fox family arrived for the new winter season many things in
+fixture in their household and a best friend of their son, Lennie.
+When the Fox family arrived for the new winter season, many things in

 the house had ceased to function from lack of use - plumbing, electricity, and